EPCCed/eidf-docs/docs/services/s3/manage.md

     * the number of buckets that the account may create
 1. Click "Create Account"

-This will not allow you to create an account with the quota greater than the available storage quota of the project.
+You will not be allowed to create an account with the quota greater than the available storage quota of the project.

 It may take a little while for the account to become available.
 Refresh the project page to update the list of accounts.

 ## Access keys

+To use S3 (listing or creating buckets, listing objects or uploading and downloading files) you need an access key and a secret.
-An account can have any number of access keys.
+An account can own any number of access keys.
 These keys share the account's quota and have access to the same buckets.

 To create an access key: